brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 ### FM Input and Fine Tuning
 Skipped for now since the section mentioned it was fine to.

+### Waveshaping: Sawtooth to Pulse
+It's interesting seeing the comparator being used very directly/plainly here.
+It kind of stinks knowing the output isn't really observable unless an oscilloscope is used.
+I also don't get why the Pulse wave may potential blow out headphones right now.
+How can it be loud when the sawtooth is pretty tame?

 ## Questions
 ### Why are there different types of resistors?